-That hope is based on several factors, from the papal meeting to the legal fight surrounding Saldano's original death sentence.
-In 2002, the U.S. Supreme Court sent the death sentence back to the Texas Court of Criminal Appeals to review because Saldano's Hispanic ethnicity was one of the criteria the jury considered when deciding between the death penalty and life in prison.
+Her hope is based on several factors, from the papal meeting to the legal fight surrounding Saldano's original death sentence.
+In 2002, the U.S. Supreme Court sent the sentence back to the Texas Court of Criminal Appeals to review because Saldano's Hispanic ethnicity was one of the criteria the jury considered when deciding between the death penalty and life in prison.
 In 2004, Saldano had a second sentencing trial that did not factor in ethnicity and was again given the death penalty.

-"Two different juries have found that Saldano is a future danger and should die for his crime," John R. Rolater, Jr., the assistant criminal district attorney in Collins County, where Saldano was convicted, wrote in an email response to questions from The Associated Press.
+"Two different juries have found that Saldano is a future danger and should die for his crime," wrote John R. Rolater, Jr., the assistant criminal district attorney in Collins County, where Saldano was convicted, in an email response to questions from The Associated Press.